domhofmann/PRTween/README.md

 Timing Functions
 ===

 Timing functions are a key feature of PRTween, and allow you to modify how an operation interprets a period.
-For example, try changing <pre>operation.period</pre> from <pre>&PRTweenTimingFunctionLinear</pre> to <pre>&PRTweenTimingFunctionBounceOut</pre> and running your code again.
+For example, try changing `operation.period` from `&PRTweenTimingFunctionLinear` to `&PRTweenTimingFunctionBounceOut<` and running your code again.
 You should see a similar animation play out, but this time a bounce will be added to the end of it.
 PRTween comes bundled with a number of timing functions for your convenience:

 * PRTweenTimingFunctionLinear
 * PRTweenTimingFunctionBack*[In / Out / InOut]*